Harry Stovey: Philadelphia

 For the 1883 season, Stovey moved on to play for the Philadelphia Athletics of the American Association, and it was during the next seven years when he had his best years, and made his greatest impact on the game.
 His first season in Philadelphia saw him set the single season record for home runs with fourteen, breaking the old mark of nine set by Charley Jones in 1879.
-That year, the Athletics won the league pennant, doing so with a record of 66–32 that beat St. Louis by one game.
+That year, the Athletics won the league pennant, doing so with a record of 66–32 beating St. Louis by one game.
 Stovey kept this record for only one season, as Ned Williamson set a new mark the very next season with 27.
 Not only did he set the home run record, he batted .306, and led the league in runs scored with 110, doubles with 31, and games played with 112, while also finishing in the top five in most offensive categories.
 It was also the first of nine straight seasons where he collected 200+ total bases and 100+ runs scored.

 The offensive explosiveness continued throughout his stay in Philadelphia, leading the league in runs scored four times, doubles once, triples three times, and home runs three times.
-The accumulation of home runs led to him becoming the career home run leader, overtaking Charley Jones with his 51st career homer on September 28, 1885.
+The accumulation of home runs led him to become the career home run leader, overtaking Charley Jones with his 51st career homer on September 28, 1885.
 He held onto the career lead for a season until he was passed for a short period of time by Dan Brouthers for the 1886 and the 1887 seasons.
 Stovey regained the lead, and held it until Roger Connor passed him in 1895.
 1886 was the first season with recordable data for stolen bases (albeit without caught stealing).
 That year, he led the league with 68 stolen bases.

 Boston

 In 1890, the Players' League, a rival league to the National League and the American Association, began, and it attracted many of the game's star players, including Stovey who "jumped" to the Boston Reds.
-He had a good season, batting .299, hit eleven triples, and twelve home runs while having 97 stolen bases.
-On September 3, 1890, Stovey became the first player to hit 100 homers for a career, off of Jersey Bakley in a game against Cleveland, a significant milestone in a day when home runs were relatively rare.
+He had a good season, batting .299, hit eleven triples, and twelve home runs while totaling 97 stolen bases.
+On September 3, 1890, Stovey became the first player to hit 100 homers for a career, off Jersey Bakley in a game against Cleveland, a significant milestone in a day when home runs were relatively rare.
 The Reds won the league pennant with a record of 81–48 (6½ games over Brooklyn) to garner Stovey's second league championship.

 After the 1890 season, the Players' League folded with many of the players returning to their former ballclubs.
 Stovey‚ who played with the Athletics in 1889, was not claimed by that club through a clerical error, so on February 5, 1891, he signed with the Boston Beaneaters of the National League.
 In 134 games, he led the league that season with sixteen home runs and twenty triples, while also hitting .279 with 31 doubles as well.
 It proved to be last great season of his career.